I have a skull in my office. And people occasionally ask me why. It strikes some people as an odd sort of thing to have around.

 Memento mori is Latin for "Remember you are mortal" or "Remember you will die."
-Memento mori refers to an art form where reminders of death are painted or included in a painting.
+Memento mori refers to an art form where reminders of death were painted or included in a painting.
 The classic example is a still life of a skull:

 Sometimes a hourglass is added to symbolize the sands of time: